-Our landscape architects designed an innovative paver-covered curbless street with narrowed travel lanes, widened premium paver sidewalks, permeable paver parking spaces, custom-designed seating areas, and large live oaks to provide significant shade for pedestrians.
+Our landscape architects designed an innovative paver-covered curbless street with narrowed travel lanes, permeable pavement parking spaces above suspended pavement systems, custom-designed seating areas, click-and-drop retractable bollards, and large live oaks to provide significant shade for pedestrians.

-Clematis Street features the City’s first suspended pavement system, designed to structurally support the pavement above uncompacted soils to allow the roots of the large live oak trees to thrive and prevent sidewalk and road damage over time.
-The suspended pavement system spans below the surface of the permeable paver parking spaces to provide a subsurface bioswale that draws surface drainage from the street directly into the expansive rootzone of the street trees.
-The permeable paver bioswales help the street take in water.
+The redesigned Clematis Street features the City’s first suspended pavement system, designed to structurally support the pavement above uncompacted soils to allow the roots of the large live oak trees to thrive and prevent sidewalk and road damage over time.
+This system spans below the surface of the permeable paver parking spaces to provide a subsurface bioswale that draws surface drainage from the street directly into the expansive rootzone of the street trees.
+The permeable paver bioswales also help the street take in water and prevent flooding.

-To accommodate the large trees planned for this street and to harden the long term investment in the living green infrastructure along the streetscape, our water utility engineers provided utility engineering services to relocate water mains and gravity sewer lines and maximize lateral clearances to trees.
+To accommodate the large trees planned for this street and to invest in the long-term green infrastructure along the streetscape, our water utility engineers relocated water mains and gravity sewer lines and maximized lateral clearances to trees.

 Today, the Clematis Street redesign continues to provide social vitality and mobility solutions that support the integration of vehicle and pedestrian priorities within a shared downtown area.